stackql/stackql-jupyter-demo/README.md

 ## Instructions to pull and run image from Dockerhub

 The `stackql-jupyter-demo` image is available on Dockerhub ([hub.docker.com/r/stackql/stackql-jupyter-demo](https://hub.docker.com/r/stackql/stackql-jupyter-demo)).
-To run it, execute the following command:
+To run it in detatched mode, execute the following command:

 > you can omit credentials for providers you don't need